-- Early 1920s: Professor Ellis C. Persing of the Education College of Western Reserve University, taught a class on how to teach the natural sciences to grade school students.
-The students were so excited about the subject that after class and on weekends they would meet with Professor Persing to further discuss and explore the natural sciences.
+- Early 1920s: Professor Ellis C. Persing of the Western Reserve University Education College, taught a class on how to teach the natural sciences. online pokies australia real money no deposit were so excited about the subject that after class and on weekends they would meet with Professor Persing to further discuss and explore the natural sciences.

-- May 21, 1924: The Cleveland Nature Club was organized by the Natural Science class teacher, Ellis Persing, and his students in the School of Education.
+- May 21, 1924: The Cleveland Nature Club was organized by Professor Ellis Persing and his students.

 - September 26, 1925: The Nature Club’s name was changed to, “The Cleveland Natural Science Club.”

 - February 7, 1928: The first Annual Dinner of the Science Club was held.

 - April, 1931: The old “Winslow Farmhouse” was obtained from Cleveland Metroparks for use as a clubhouse in exchange for upgrading the building plus providing educational services to the public.
 The Club members named their new clubhouse Look About Lodge.